• Careers Home

 Summary:

-This position is responsible for performing all assigned laboratory testing and reporting for the testing area.
+The Medical Laboratory Scientist 2 is responsible for performing all assigned laboratory testing and reporting for the testing area.
 This position requires teamwork to achieve common goals and meet deadlines to provide quality care to clients and patients.
+Demonstrates proficiency in identifying and resolving process issues that affect the laboratory's ability to perform laboratory testing.
 Exemplifies the Rush mission, vision and values and acts in accordance with Rush policies and procedures.
-Must adhere to the Rush Code of Conduct and Rush ICARE values: Innovation, Collaboration, Accountability, Respect and Excellence, executing these values with compassion.
+Must adhere to the Rush code of Conduct and Rush ICARE values: Innovation, Collaboration, Accountability, Respect and Excellence, executing these values with compassion

 Other information: